yanyukiai/odin-AdminDashboard/README.md

 ## Live Site

-You can access the live site [here](TBD)
+You can access the live site [here](https://yanyukiai.github.io/odin-AdminDashboard/)

 ## Image Credit

-All of the icons used in this project were downloaded from [Material%20Design%20Icons] (https://pictogrammers.com/library/mdi/).
+All of the icons used in this project were downloaded from [Material%20Design%20Icons](https://pictogrammers.com/library/mdi/).